thePurpleMonkey/MIDI-Synthesizer/README.md

 Attack, decay, and release are in seconds.
 Sustain is a percentage volume [0, 1].
 Default is .02 attack, .02 decay, .7 sustain, and .2 release.

+`--transpose steps`
+Transpose all notes in the score up or down a given number of steps.
+Steps is an integer.
+Positive numbers transpose up half-steps, and negative numbers transpose down half-steps.

 `-s {sine,fm}, --synthesizer {sine,fm}`
 What method to use when synthesizing a note.
 Possible options are `sine` to which uses pure sine waves, and `fm` which uses frequency modulation.